I2C-Framework/documentation/slave-basic-firmware.md

 #### Software

 Follow the steps below:
-1. Place the bootloader binary file at the root of the project with the name slave_bootloader.bin ([Generate bootloader binary file](slave-bootloader.md##Generate-the-binary-file)).
+1. Place the bootloader binary file at the root of the project with the name slave_bootloader_application.bin ([Generate bootloader binary file](slave-bootloader.md##Generate-the-binary-file)).
 2. Open the project in Mbed Studio.
 3. Compile the project.
 4. Download the project to the microcontroller.